Overview

 Accelerated Master's Program in Educational Psychology

-- A GPA of 3.50 or higher on a 4.00 system for all undergraduate work
+- Hold a cumulative GPA of 3.50 or higher on a 4.00 scale.

-- A statement of purpose (500-750 words, e.g., why applying for the program)
+- A statement of purpose (500-750 words) describing reasons for applying to the program.

 Minor in Educational Psychology